401(K) Plan Nondiscrimination Testing

-In order to ensure a 401(k) plan is not favoring owners or highly paid employees, the IRS requires certain nondiscrimination testing is performed.
+In order to ensure a 401(k) plan is not favoring owners or highly paid employees, the IRS requires the 401(k) nondiscrimination testing is performed.
 The Actual Deferral percentage Test (ADP) measures the employee deferral contributions and the Actual Contribution Percentage Test (ACP) measures the employer matching contributions.
 ADP/ACP testing must be completed annually.

 Both tests take the average contribution rates of the Highly Compensated Employee (HCE) group of participants and compare to the average contribution rate of the Nonhighly Compensated Employee (NHCE) group of participants.

 The IRS defines a Highly Compensated Employee (HCE) as an owner of more than 5% of the company in the current or previous plan year or an employee who received compensation in excess of an indexed compensation limit in the previous plan year.
 The IRS adjusts the compensation limit annually for cost-of-living increases but has remained $120,000 since 2015.
 Family attribution rules treat a spouse, child, parent or grandparent of someone who is a 5% owner as an HCE, regardless of that individual’s compensation or ownership.
 If the plan document allows, HCEs can be limited to the top-paid 20% group of employees when ranked by pay.
 Employees may move from the HCE group to the NHCE group (and vice versa) in different plan years, so this classification is determined annually.

 PASSING ADP/ACP TESTING